Guildly/contracts/README.md

 # Game Guilds
 An implementation for having guilds for on-chain games on Starknet.

-_Disclaimer: This code is not intended for production use and has not been audited or tested thoroughly.
-This is just an initial experiment_
+_Disclaimer: This code is not intended for production use and has not been audited or tested thoroughly_

 ## Description
 The purpose of this project is to create a multi owner guild where players can share the game assets between eachother.
 The guild is token gated, a certificate is minted to identify roles, tokens you own etc.